Restriction diets are useful when trying to manage symptoms related to the gut, and the low oxalate diet is no exception. We see this in people:

 Oxalobacter formigenes: our oxalate degrading friend

-Anyone who has even thought about doing a low oxalate diet has heard of Oxalobacter formigenes.
+Anyone who has thought about doing a low oxalate diet has heard of Oxalobacter formigenes.
 Many believed that the primary way it helps with oxalate is by degrading the oxalate we eat.
 It’s not.

 But O. formigenes isn’t just chilling there to passively grab a snack.
-She’s also secreting proteins that upregulate the transporter that pulls oxalate out of the blood and in to the gut, to the tune of 2.4x.
+She’s also secreting proteins that upregulate the transporter that pulls oxalate out of the blood and in to the gut.
+To the tune of 2.4x.
 Cool!

-But, is it hard to colonize with O. formigenes if you weren’t born with it.
+But, is it hard to colonize with O. formigenes if you weren’t born with it?
 Good news, you weren’t born with it so you can probably get it.

 Prevalence of O. formigenes in US and hunter gatherer Mothers

 Despite those populations having a higher prevalence of O. formigenes colonization, it’s still only 60-80% of them.
-So why aren’t the other 20-40% of them doubled over in pain from their relatively high toxic oxalate consumption?
+So why aren’t the other 20-40% of them doubled over in pain from their high oxalate consumption?
 Could it be because they aren’t overweight and diabetic?

-Children in the US AND in hunter gatherer populations aren’t colonized with O. formigenes at birth.
-In the US children, colonization didn’t begin until 1 year of age, while in the hunter gatherer populations the earliest was 3 months and 9 months in Amerindians and Hadza, respectively.
+Children in the US AND in hunter gatherer populations don’t have O. formigenes at birth.
+In the US children, colonization didn’t begin until 1 year of age.
+In the hunter gatherer populations the earliest was 3 months and 9 months in Amer-indians and Hadza, respectively.
 However, the general trend in all groups was no colonization until 1 year of age.

-It is also abundantly clear that the modern human lifestyle which drives obesity, Type 2 diabetes, hyperglycemia, leaky gut, and chronic inflammation is the primary driver of oxalate problems.
-While lowering oxalate in the diet may provide symptomatic relief, there is little doubt that doing so chronically will decrease colonization with O. formigenes and make things worse in the long run.
+It’s also abundantly clear that the modern human lifestyle which drives obesity, Type 2 diabetes, hyperglycemia, leaky gut, and chronic inflammation is the primary driver of oxalate problems.
+While lowering oxalate in the diet may provide symptomatic relief, there’s little doubt that doing so chronically will decrease colonization with O. formigenes and make things worse in the long run.